whl1729/note/computer/cpp/primer/09_sequential_containers.md

         - First, decide whether you actually need to add elements in the middle of a container.
 It is often easier to append to a vector and then call the library sort function to reorder the container when you’re done with input.
         - If you must insert into the middle, consider using a list for the input phase.
 Once the input is complete, copy the list into a vector.

-2. Best Practices: If you’re not sure which container to use, write your code so that it uses only operations common to both vectors and lists: Use iterators, not subscripts, and avoid random access to elements.
-That way it will be easy to use either a vector or a list as necessary.
+2. Best Practices: ***If you’re not sure which container to use, write your code so that it uses only operations common to both vectors and lists: Use iterators, not subscripts, and avoid random access to elements.*** That way it will be easy to use either a vector or a list as necessary.

-### Container Library Overview
+### 9.2 Container Library Overview

 1. Although we can store almost any type in a container, some container operations impose requirements of their own on the element type.
-We can define a container for a type that does not support an operation-specific requirement, but we can use an operation only if the element type meets that operation’s requirements.
+We can define a container for a type that does not support an operation-specific requirement, but we can use an operation only if the element type meets that operation’s requirements.（伍注：class template只在用到某成员函数时才instantiate对应函数，因此我们可以为不支持某个容器操作的对象定义对应的容器。）

 2. Iterator Ranges
     - This element range is called a left-inclusive interval.
 The standard mathematical notation for such a range is `[ begin, end)` indicating that the range begins with begin and ends with, but does not include, end.